Boning Knife Vs Fillet Knife

 They are only recommended for soft meat rather than harder meat portions.
 So, the best use is for fish only.
 Most fillet knives have a serrated blade design that requires less sharpening and maintenance than others, but sometimes they are difficult to clean.

 It offers more precision and accuracy due to the thinner blade than a boning knife.
 Most of the fillet knives featured stainless steel material that featured high corrosion resistance compared to high carbon stainless steel.

 They also featured a thin handle which has more chances of slipping from your hands.
 The main difference between a fillet knife and a boning knife is its flexibility and thinnest design, making it easy to remove the upper skin and make small slices.

 Wusthof is a classic design blade knife with a curved layout for effortless slicing, carving, and cutting purposes.
 It has a 6” blade length, which is considered standard for both professional and home kitchens.
 With forged steel construction, it also features the highest corrosion resistance and edge retention for long-life performance.

 It has high carbon stainless steel material for blade construction that is harder, reliable, corrosion-resistant, and sharper than others.
 Due to the curved shape blade design, it is perfect for chopping.
-The Rockwell hardness of the knife is 58 HRC.
+The Rockwell hardness of the chef knife is 58 HRC.

 Additionally, the blade featured exceptional sharpening due to modern laser technology that lasts long without becoming dull with excessive use.
 Unlike other knives, it is featured full steel bolsters for well balance design and precision protection, along with a finger guard.

 The triple reverted POM handle provides durability and strength for comfort, safety, and firm control.
-The handle has a curved shape for more robust hand fitting and preventing any slipping hazard, especially in wet or moist conditions.
+The knife handle has a curved shape for more robust hand fitting and preventing any slipping hazard, especially in wet or moist conditions.
 It is an excellent knife for trimming the meat and deboning the chicken and ribs.